rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryReceipt.md

 # QueryMessage Sample

-Following the workflow samples, in this document, we will explain how to query a HC Server to retrieve the results of processing.
+Following the previous workflow samples, in this section, we will explain how to query a trading partner webservice to retrieve the processing results.

-In this scenario, you are the CNPJ 15042274000195 and your trading partner has the CNPJ 83042274000167 that is a Distributor.
+In this hypothetical scenario, a manufacturer has the CNPJ 15042274000195 and its trading partner (distributor) has the CNPJ 83042274000167.

-You want to know how can you send the messages to his server.
+The manufacturer wants to know how messages need to be sent to the distributor’s webservice.

 - Sender - CNPJ 15042274000195 (Manufacturer)
 - Receiver - CNPJ 83042274000167 (Distributor)

-> Just to give a clear information,
+> Just be aware that the messages
-> the messages in this sample
+> in this example do not have
-> do not have the SIGNATURE tags
+> the SIGNATURE tags

 ### Communication flow

 ![image info](../images/getPreferences.jpg)

-Based on the scenario above, the Manufacturer will call the getMessage method in the webservice of the Distributor.
+Based on the scenario above, the manufacturer will call the getMessage method in the distributor’s webservice.

-To do this, we have to create the QueryRequest message and send it through the Distributor Webservice.
+To perform this operation, a QueryRequest message has to be created and sent through the manufacturer’s webservice.

 ### Creating the QueryRequest